glua-team-ctf/googlectf-quals-2017/anonymous-exchange.md

 #### Card-2 and account-2 markers
 The previous markers aren't unique enough so we nest them further.
-The code to generate and identify level 2 markers is almost the same as above.
 ```
 C   C C   C    A   A A   A
  \ /   \ /      \ /   \ /